 18. The proposed hospital location is in the "Heart Of Downtown Utica", if built it would divide and split these neighborhoods; Varick Street, the Art's District (MWPAI), the Genesee Street Business District, Franklin Square and Bagg's Square, and the AUD's expanding Sports and Entertainment effort.
 Pushing-out out 40+ businesses and bulldozing historic buildings, prime to become the next development area, for a Inner City Hospital District would create a separating wall between downtown's neighborhoods in addition to leveling one!

 19. Urban centers are not “hospitable” and “healing environments”.
 Beyond medical expertise, new technology, and advanced procedures, a great effort in hospital design is the introduction of a "spirit of nature".
 Hospital environments with more natural light, views of nature and direct access to the outdoors has been found to be critical.
-Downtown Utica cannot compete with the 64-acre campus at St. Luke's, which is on a green hilltop just 1.7 miles away.
+Downtown Utica In No Way Offers What 64-acres At St. Luke's Offers, a green hilltop just 1.7 miles away.

 20. Required hazard mitigation, and efforts to reduce risks to the hospital, makes downtown an undesirable location.
 The proposed downtown site is just 2,000 feet from the Northeast's busiest fright railroad.
 These tracks host many CSX trains transport chemicals, gases, and oil tanks - 100 car long trains traveling at 55 mph.
 The short distant makes the downtown site a "Red Zone".
 Also more large trucks travel the roads in downtown, and downtown is also part of a flood plain.
 Recent evidence and weather shows this to be an increasing risk.
 Furthermore, snow storms in a compact downtown setting can carry greater chance for prolonged traffic gridlock.